elastic-ipfs/elastic-ipfs/README.md

 The BitSwap peer will lookup the multihashes in the **blocks DynamoDB Table**.
 If there is no match, then a **DONT_HAVE** reply is immediately sent back to the remote peer. **The BitSwap peer never tries to download requested data from other peers.**

 If there is a match, the BitSwap peer will immediately send the block to the remote peer.
-It will use position informations stored in DynamoDB to perform a range S3 reading from the **cars S3 bucket** and will forward the data to the remote peer without saving it locally.
+It will use position informations stored in DynamoDB to perform a range S3 reading from the bucket and will forward the data to the remote peer without saving it locally.

 ## Additional notes